 There are options to add users without adding them to your bank mandate.

 You either sign up to become a corporate customer or you take advantage of a modern commercial payments systems such as Telleroo.
 Using a Corporate Banking System can be clunky.
-Instead, we have designed a clean user interface allowing you to to add or remove users on the fly, whilst maintaining security.
+Instead, we have designed a clean user interface allowing you to to add or remove users easily, whilst maintaining security.
 With Telleroo you can add as many users as you’d like including various access levels: